Skip to content

 • The cache key includes tenant, so two tenants using the same idempotency key get separate responses.
 This is correct; tenants are independent.

 • Cache miss after restart is normal.
-If you restart the host and Valkey isn’t running, the in-memory L2 starts empty — replayed requests run again.
+If Valkey isn’t configured, the in-memory L2 starts empty after a restart — replayed requests run again.
 Always use Valkey in production.